Sarah Kramer

 Sarah Kramer (June 27, 1968 – May 3, 2025) was a Canadian vegan cookbook author.
 They were the author of How It All Vegan, The Garden of Vegan, La Dolce Vegan! and Vegan A Go-Go!.
 In 2012, she released an app, Go Vegan! w/Sarah Kramer.

 Kramer had a vegan store called Sarah's Place that opened in 2011 and closed 2 years later after a diagnosis of breast cancer.
 Kramer completed treatment in 2013 and afterward worked at Tattoo Zoo, which they co-owned with their spouse in Victoria, British Columbia.
 Kramer died on May 3, 2025, after being diagnosed with glioblastoma in late March.

 Biography

-Sarah Kramer was born in Regina, Saskatchewan on June 27, 1968 and raised in a vegetarian household.
-She wrote various vegan cookbooks over the years, and opened a vegan store in 2011, Sarah's Place in Victoria, BC.
+Sarah Kramer was born in Regina, Saskatchewan, on June 27, 1968, and raised in a vegetarian household.
+She wrote various vegan cookbooks over the years, and opened a vegan store in 2011, Sarah's Place in Victoria, British Columbia.
 Sarah co-owned the tattoo-parlor, Tattoo Zoo, with her partner, Geri Kramer.

 Kramer identified as a trans non-binary person, and used she/they pronouns.